|

 W8KTZ

-TRACKING SPUTNIK
+TRACKING SPUTNIK!

-The St Joe's Radio High School Club (SJHRC) prevailed from 1951 to 1979.
+The St Joe's High School Radio Club (SJHRC) prevailed from 1951 to 1979.

 During that time about 150 students learned Morse Code, got licenses,